 There will always be surprises, or the “unknown unknowns,” and accurately accounting for them in advance is one of the hardest parts of project planning.
 That being the case, it’s helpful to revisit timelines as new issues or information comes to light.

 Foursquare’s v3 API wouldn’t have been possible without the contributions and efforts of dozens of individuals in our engineering and product organizations.
 Since its launch last year, we’ve received a tremendous amount of positive feedback from customers and partners alike, expressing their excitement and love for the technology.
-Since its launch, we’ve received a tremendous amount of feedback, including winning Best in Enterprise APIs at API World’s 2021 API Awards.
+Since its launch, we’ve received a tremendous amount of feedback, including winning Best in Enterprise APIs at API World’s for two years in a row in 2021 and 2022. .
 Our award-winning API strengthens Foursquare’s roster of enterprise-grade location solutions and continues our mission to make location data an ingrained part of business strategies everywhere.